xiaoli-dong/metagenomics_crash_course/mapping/README.md

 #BBMap will produce sorted and indexed bam file
 >nohup bbmap.sh ref=your_contigs_longer_than_500bp in=your_qc_R1_file in2=your_qc_R2_file covstats=your_sample_id.bbmap_covstats.txt scafstats=your_sample_id.bbmap_scafstats.txt statsfile=your_sample_id.bbmap_stats.txt threads=8 out=your_sample_id.bbmap.bam bs=bs.sh; sh bs.sh >& your_sample_id.bbmap.log.txt &
 ```
-The above command will result sorted and indexed Bam file: "your_sample_id.bbmap_sorted.bam" and "your_sample_id.bbmap.bam.bai"
+The above command will result sorted and indexed BAM file: "your_sample_id.bbmap_sorted.bam" and "your_sample_id.bbmap.bam.bai"

 You need to repeat the BBMap mapping process for all your sequenced libraries that you want to map to your assembly.
 ## Short reads mapping using Bowtie2